 - The mediator will attempt to reach an agreed settlement through discussion with all parties.

 - If an agreement cannot be reached, work injury damages claims are most commonly heard in the District Court.

 You should first seek independent legal advice before beginning a work injury damages claim.

 If you are unsure of how to locate a suitable legal representative, you can contact:

 - the Law Society, or

-- the Workers Compensation Independent Review Officer (WIRO) which has a list of approved legal providers
+- the Independent Review Officer (IRO) which has a list of approved legal providers

 It’s common for work injury damages matters to settle 'inclusive of costs.'